Stop it right now.

 There's no question he gets rid of the ball quicker than Frye.
 Much quicker.

 And there's no question he seems unflappable in the face of a pass rush.
 Very unflappable.

 His improbable scramble down the right sideline that set up Phil Dawson's

 game-winner in overtime was right out of Gil Thorp.
-Kansas

 Based on how this season has unfolded, it's very easy for Browns fans to get

 excited about the gangly kid from